ClumsyLee/wordament_helper/README.md

 ## Features

-* Short responsing time.
+* Short responding time.
 * Visual solutions displayed in color.
-* Sort the solutions by thire scores.
+* Sort the solutions by their scores.

 ## Installation